 So, the word “opportunity” is the same word that Jesus used when He said He was going to make a place for us.
 What if Jesus wasn’t talking about making a mansion for me, but instead He was making ministry opportunities for me… and for you?
 What if He is continually making those opportunities for us all the time?
 What if He providentially placed us next to our neighbors and our neighbors providentially next to us so that we might have the opportunity to minister to them?
 And what if Jesus meant that when He makes those opportunities for us, He would be with us as we met those opportunities?
 What if we understood this passage to mean something like this:

 “Don’t let your hearts be troubled.
-There are many opportunities in God’s kingdom and I am going to make a special opportunity for you right in your neighborhood.
+I’m going to leave you physically, but I will be dwelling with you all over God’s kingdom.
+I am going to make special opportunities for you right in your neighborhood.
 And when I do, I will be right there with you.”

 Do you think it would make a difference if we really believed that Jesus was actively making opportunities for us wherever we live and wherever we go?
 I don’t know about you, but this gets me much more excited than a gold mansion with silver lining.

-Next time you see your neighbor mowing their yard, think about Jesus making an opportunity for you and see what happens.
+Next time you see your neighbor mowing his yard, think about Jesus making that moment as an opportunity for you and see what happens.

 Comments